-Maybe you already know the Texas hold'em poker rules.
-Maybe you don't.
+Maybe you already know how to play poker.
+Perhaps you don't.

-Either way, New Year's resolutions are about trying new things, like playing poker online for the first time or maybe even playing online poker for real money.
+Either way, this is the perfect time to keep your mind busy trying new things, like playing poker online for the first time or maybe even playing online poker for real money.

-Whatever you fancy, whatever your resolution, you should try to find the game that suits you.
+Whatever you fancy, whatever your resolution, you should try to find the poker games that suit you.
 What better way to find out than to learn these five popular poker games!

 1. Texas Hold'em